lucaoflaif/fullstack-broadcast-bot/README.md

 GROUP_ID= # The group ID where the bot is admin WELCOME_MESSAGE= # A welcome message for your group's new users
 ```
+The _WELCOME_MESSAGE_ environment variable must contain the `%s` placeholder that'll be replaced with the new user's name.
+Otherwise, the name will be appended in the end of the message.

 ## Getting Started